If you need help with your job search in Germany then check out our jobs widget instead!

 And more often than not, the person asking the question often gets less than helpful answers.

-Because it is obvious that such a vague question is dependent on so many different factors.
+Because it’s obvious, to anyone who stops to think, that such a question is very dependent on many different factors.

 What the person really needs to be asking is something much more specific, such as:

 “What is a good salary in Germany for an engineer with a masters degree and 5 years’ experience, who wants to live in a major city, have a good-sized 1-bedroom apartment in a decent neighbourhood and be able to afford a couple of holidays a year?”